Wildlife of Libya: Flora

 The plants found in the coastal zone are mostly herbaceous with abundance of grasses.
-The most recorded species are the asphodel (a herb of family of lily), Jabule, bougainvillea and oleander.
+The most recorded species are the asphodel (a herb of family of lily), bougainvillea and oleander.
 There are also many plants under cultivation such as citrus and olive.
 There is a narrow buffer zone along the coast where agriculture is practiced.
 This zone also has grass lands.
 Moving away from the coast, the topography changes to the Green Mountains (Libya), which rises to a height of about 800 m.
 Influenced by the Mediterranean climate, the region has dense forest or maquis of juniper and lentisc trees, and also brome grass, canary grass, bluegrass, and rye grass.
 Since rainfall in the area is scanty, the cultivated trees consists of figs and olives.
 In the Nafusah Plateau, grasslands form the dominant vegetation.
 Moving towards south of the mountain range, Sahara desert environment dominates the region with limited cultivation of palm and fig trees around springs and natural oases.
 Date palms (near the oases), saltwort (used for making soda ash), spurge flax shrub, goosefoot, wormwood, and asphodel, cyrenaica are also reported in the wild.
 Sea grass meadows are reported to cover 1500 km between the Gulf of Sirte in Libya and the Gulf of Gabes in Tunisia.

 There are nearly 134 vascular plant species which are specific to Libya.
 These include: